Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 The NFT landscape encompasses several distinct categories, each with different use cases and market realities.

 **Profile Picture (PFP) Projects**: Collections like CryptoPunks, Bored Apes, and Pudgy Penguins dominated the early boom, serving as digital status symbols and social media avatars.
 Their value is driven by community, cultural relevance, and tribal signaling.
 These collections saw explosive growth but also experienced significant value declines from their peaks as speculative fervor cooled.
-For instance, the floor price of Bored Apes is down more than 90% from its all-time high of over $400,000.
+For instance, as of September 2025, the floor price of Bored Apes is down more than 90% from its all-time high of over $400,000.

 **Generative Art:** Distinct from PFPs, this category focuses on art created by autonomous systems.
 Platforms like **Art Blocks** allow artists to write algorithms that are executed at the time of mint, producing unique, often complex, and aesthetically driven outputs.
 Collections like Tyler Hobbs' *Fidenzas* or Snowfro's *Chromie Squiggles* are valued for their artistic merit, historical significance, and algorithmic novelty, appealing to a different collector base than community-focused PFPs.